ajaykarwal/inspect-fm/_pages/support.md

 ## Just spread the word

-The easiest way to support the show is to spread the word with a simple <a href="https://twitter.com/share" class="twitter-share-button" data-text="Check out Inspect — A podcast about design, development and technology" data-url="http://inspect.fm" data-via="inspectfm" data-related="ajaykarwal" data-show-count="false">Tweet</a>.
+The easiest way to support the show is to spread the word with a simple <a href="https://twitter.com/share" data-text="Check out Inspect — A podcast about design, development and technology" data-url="http://inspect.fm" data-via="inspectfm" data-related="ajaykarwal" data-show-count="false">Tweet</a>.